Trial of Dylann Roof: Appeal

-On May 25, 2021 Roof filed an appeal to the United States Court of Appeals for the Fourth Circuit United States v.
+On May 25, 2021, Roof filed an appeal to the United States Court of Appeals for the Fourth Circuit United States v.
 Roof, 10 F.4th 314 (4th Cir.
 2021) based on his competency to stand trial, his self representation, alleged errors in the penalty phase of the trial, and alleged errors in the guilt phase of the trial.
 The appeal was heard on August 25, 2021, where the court affirmed the judgement.

 State charges

 On June 19, Roof was charged with nine counts of murder and one count of possession of a firearm during the commission of a violent crime.
 He first appeared in Charleston County court by video conference at a bond hearing later that day.
 At the hearing, shooting survivors and relatives of five of the victims spoke to Roof directly, saying that they were "praying for his soul" and forgave him.
-Governor Nikki Haley has called for prosecutors to seek the death penalty for Roof.
+Governor Nikki Haley had called for prosecutors to seek the death penalty for Roof.

-The judge, Charleston County chief magistrate James "Skip" Gosnell, Jr., caused controversy at the bond hearing with his statement that, alongside the dead victims and their families, "there are victims on this young man's side of the family […] Nobody would have ever thrown them into the whirlwind of events that they are being thrown into."
+The judge, Charleston County chief magistrate James "Skip" Gosnell Jr., caused controversy at the bond hearing with his statement that, alongside the dead victims and their families, "there are victims on this young man's side of the family […] Nobody would have ever thrown them into the whirlwind of events that they are being thrown into."
 Gosnell then set a $1 million bond for the weapons possession charge and no bail on the nine counts of murder.

 On July 7, Roof was indicted on three new charges of attempted murder, one for each person who survived the shooting.
 A temporary gag order was issued by a judge on July 14 following the appearance of a letter purportedly written by Roof on an online auction site.
 Seven groups, including news media outlets, families of the slain victims, and church officials, called for easing some restrictions placed by the gag order, particularly 9-1-1 calls.
 Portions of the gag order were lifted on October 14, allowing for the release of 9-1-1 call transcripts and other documents, but the order remained in place for graphic crime scene photos and videos, as well as audio for the 9-1-1 calls.